 Also, this is the perfect addition to brunch tables or breakfast for savoury eaters of the morning.
+It is a classic and a great recipe to have in your repertoire.

-Make Your Own Ham And Cheese Quiche
+How To Make A Ham And Cheese Quiche?

 MILK OR CREAM?
 I have been going back and forth about that one.
 Here is the short answer: I love both versions!
-The milk version is a little lighter than with the cream but delicious nonetheless.
+The milk version is a little lighter than the cream but delicious nonetheless.

-If you want to make this recipe at home and realize you don’t have cream in the fridge, go for the milk version!
+If you want to make this recipe at home and realize you don't have cream in the fridge, go for the milk version!
 Really.
+Always on hand, less fatty.

 WINTER OR SUMMER QUICHE?
 Anytime, any day my dear.
 Is it a cold day?
 Make a quiche and enjoy it with a bowl of leek soup.
 However, if you are eating on your French tart on a Spring or summer day, may I suggest this roasted vegetable salad?
 Or would you prefer this beet and apple carpaccio?